aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 </p>

-The pre-commit hooks are a great way to check and clean the code with no pain.
-They are executed automatically when committing changes.
-This can be usefull when several people are working on the some package with different code styles, but also can help finding some mistakes, typos, etc...
+Pre-commit hooks are a great way to automatically check and clean the code.
+They are executed when committing changes to .
+This can be useful when several people are working on the same package with different code styles, but also to help finding some mistakes, typos, etc...

-In this post we are dealing with git pre-commit hooks for Python code.
-We are going to use the `pre-commit` package.
-We are not gonna go into much details regarding all the different possible configurations of the many hooks available.
-What we want is basically to format the code, to remove unused imports and to sort and classify these imports (standard library, external libraries, and local imports).
+In this post we are dealing with `git` pre-commit hooks for Python code, with the `pre-commit` package.
+We are not gonna go into much details regarding the different configurations of all the possible hooks.
+What we want is basically to format the code, to remove unused imports and to sort and classify these imports (standard library < external libraries < local imports).

 First we need to install [`pre-commit`](https://github.com/pre-commit/pre-commit), which is a framework for managing and maintaining multi-language pre-commit hooks: